The Durov Museum

-The Durov Museum is a circus art museum dedicated to the famous trainer, artist, one of the most famous representatives of the circus dynasty of Durov, Anatoly Anatolyevich Durov.
-It is located in Taganrog, Rostov region.
+The Durov Museum is a circus art museum in Taganrog, Rostov Oblast, Russia, dedicated to the famous trainer, artist, one of the most famous representatives of the circus dynasty of Durov, Anatoly Anatolyevich Durov.
 It is part of the Taganrog State Literary and Historical-Architectural Museum-Reserve.

 Description

 Already known in Russia and abroad as a trainer, Anatoly Anatolyevich Durov moved with his family (his wife, mother, two sisters with their families) and animals to Taganrog in 1926.
 In the city, he bought two mansions: on the Shevchenko Street, 107 and another - on the same street, but under number 111.
 In 1928, the artist died in Izhevsk.
 His family remained in Taganrog for another 12 years.

 In 1987, the exposition dedicated to Anatoly Anatolyevich Durov was opened in the mansion.
 The building in which the museum is located is made in the Art Nouveau style.
 The mansion was built in 1900.
 There are also features and elements of the traditional Russian style in its appearance.
 Until 1915 the estate belonged to the priest G. F. Potseluev, then the house became the property of the wife of the collegial assessor A. I. Tsarenko, before the revolution the mistress of the mansion was Olga Mironosnichenko, the sister of Sasha Selivanova, the old friend of Anton Chekhov, and since 1920 the house has been nationalized.
 The facade is divided into two parts by a modestly decorated entrance in the form of a low arched niche with barrel-shaped columns, often found in the guise of Russian churches.
 A large window to the left of the entrance is decorated with curtain-shaped eaves.
 There is a kind of pilasters on the sides of the window.
 Above the cornice of the arched form there is a tall pediment with a small window, and there is a metal roof with a crest of a trapezoidal shape behind it.
 The second part of the building is much smaller, slightly removed from the red building line deep into the manor, and has one complicated window.
 The corner of the facade is rusticated.
 The building is built of white and red bricks.
 Having many features of Art Nouveau, the mansion, thanks to its small dimensions and barrel-like columns, leaves an impression of a house made in the traditional Russian style.
 In 1988, the restoration of the mansion was carried out.